 - The revolutionary design comes with upgradable resistance.

-Dumbbells and weight plates sound old today.
-This modern age of fitness workouts lets you create varying resistance levels with Power Rod technology without any need to lift those dumbbells.
+These modern home gym machines let you create varying resistance levels with Power Rod technology without any need to lift free weights.

-Altogether, we conclude super seven beautiful benefits of the Bowflex home gym system you will definitely love.
+Altogether, we conclude with seven beautiful benefits of the Bowflex home gym machines that you will definitely love.

 - You can conveniently switch from one exercise to another in no time.